leclairb/github-basics/README.md

  4. Make sure the head fork is `user/github-basics` and the head branch is `master`.
 (You may need to click "Edit" and "compare across forks" to change this.)
  5. Click "Create Pull Request", and then "send pull request".
  6. Because this is the parent repo, you shouldn't be able to "Merge pull request."
 If you can, please email Matt to let him know.
- 7. If you are unable to merge, please email Matt for help.

 If you followed all the steps above and completed them successfully, you're done!